Enter to Win $2,500

 Phone: (360) 568-6945

-Shop the farmer’s market, shoot an apple cannon, roast s’mores in a fire pit and find your way out of a 10-acre corn maze at Bob’s Corn & Pumpkin Farm.
+Shop the farmer’s market, shoot an apple cannon, roast s’mores in a fire pit and find your way out of a 12-acre corn maze at Bob’s Corn & Pumpkin Farm.
 The Snohomish spot is filled with so many family things to do—slides, hayrides, trike tracks and a cow train.
 And it’s no secret, so expect weekend crowds later in the month of October.
 The hayride is free and takes you to a 40-acre pumpkin patch filled with over 60 varieties ranging in size from mini pumpkins to not so mini (up to 200 pounds!) pumpkins.
+Please note, tickets must be purchased online, in advance.

 Location: 10917 Elliott Road, Snohomish